 Giraffe House by Monk Mackenzie and Glamuzina Paterson

 Sometimes, a project calls for many openings of varying dimensions and configurations.
 In one structure used for breeding the tallest land mammal — the giraffe — firms Monk Mackenzie and Glamuzina Paterson opted for a series of traditional hinged and sliding barn doors in a well-thought-out arrangement.
 The Giraffe House at the Auckland Zoo is an oversized shed defined by intersecting rooflines that run from nine to 32 feet high.
-Human-height doors are integrated into larger 19-foot doors, allowing for the use of whichever door size is needed at a given time.
-These entrances are located at either side of the house to ensure that giraffes can be corralled without informally meeting.
+Human-height doors are integrated into 19-foot-high large format doors, allowing for the use of whichever door size is needed at a given time.

 On the interior, a series of swing doors and movable walls reconfigure the two dens as well as keeper spaces — whether for observation, birthing, shelter, treatment, or interacting.
 A nearly 20-foot-high door between the shed’s two dens helps to gradually introduce two animals and is safely operated from the keeper area via a chain-and-pulley system.
 Because the Giraffe House had to be completed on a tight budget, the entire project utilizes the simple materials of steel and plywood in natural and black-stain finishes.